paulhoux/Cinder-Samples/README.md

 Alternatively, you can download the repository as a [ZIP-file](https://github.com/paulhoux/Cinder-Samples/zipball/master) and manually add the files to a "cinder_samples" folder.

+Make sure the Cinder master folder is called ```cinder_master```, so that the samples can find it automatically.
 To learn more about how to create a copy of the Cinder Github repository, visit: http://libcinder.org/docs/welcome/GitSetup.html

-### Cinder version 0.8.5 is required to use these samples.

-These code samples are compatible with the Microsoft Visual C++ (Express) 2010 and 2012 compilers.
-Use the project files inside the ```vc10``` folders for Visual C++ 2010.
-For Visual C++ 2012 you should use the files inside the ```vc11``` folders.
-XCode support for MacOS X is not included, because I do not own an Apple and would not be able to update the project files.

-The C++ and GLSL source code, however, should run on all platforms without modifications.
-I assume you run the samples on recent hardware, supporting shader model 4.
-I have tested the samples on NVIDIA GPU's, it might be possible that ATI GPU's may produce shader compilation errors.
-If you find an inconsistency or platform related bug, please notify me or create a pull request, so that I can fix the issues and make these samples as cross-platform as possible.

-Find specific, sample related information in the sample's README.md files.

 Thanks to all contributors and to the people behind the Cinder framework for doing an excellent job!

 -Paul

 Copyright (c) 2012-2013, Paul Houx - All rights reserved.
 This code is intended for use with the Cinder C++ library: http://libcinder.org